ABOUT

 117. Polvo – In Prism 2LP – Merge, 2009 – $24

 In Prism was by far my most anticipated album of 2009.
 It was a big enough surprise that Polvo played reunion shows last year, but when they unveiled a few new songs along with greatly revamped classics, I was stunned.
 I became hopeful that they’d record a new album, which soon enough became reality.
 By the time that “Beggar’s Bowl” appeared as an advance mp3, I was practically frothing at the mouth.
 Response to “Beggar’s Bowl” was a bit mixed—the general response was that it was a good song, but it didn’t feel Polvo enough—but I make no qualms about my affection.
 It’s a stomping, metallic update of their old sound.
-When I saw Polvo at Brooklyn Bowl in July, I was practically frothing at the mouth for In Prism, yet I’d have to wait a few more weeks for the full album to leak and until September 8 for the vinyl.
+When I saw Polvo at Brooklyn Bowl in July, I didn't think I could wait much longer for In Prism, yet it would be a few more weeks for the full album to leak and until September 8 for the vinyl.
 It’s now January, which should be enough time for me to process In Prism.

 I won’t make any bones about it: I love In Prism.
 Is it the best Polvo album?
 Probably not.
 Does it sound exactly like vintage Polvo?
 Not really.
 Is it far, far better than Shapes?
 Yes!
 The last question was the softball I’d lobbed to the album when I first heard it—be better than Shapes, come on, you can do it—but that’s selling In Prism wildly short.
 They’re simply not going to be the same band they were twelve years ago, which is entirely understandable given their musical experiences since then, the group’s new drummer, and their own ideas about not merely rehashing the past.
 The biggest difference between In Prism and vintage Polvo is the approach to their guitars.
 The queasy mid-fi chimes and swoops of Today’s Active Lifestyles and Exploded Drawing had been polished up a bit for Shapes, but the change is far more noticeable now.
 Guitarist Dave Brylawski even admits to playing in standard tunings on In Prism, which is shocking considering the bonkers alternate tunings they used for those earlier albums.
 The two big results of this change are 1. a diminished emphasis on those wonky guitar licks as foundations for their songs 2. a higher level of control for song structures and layering.
 It’s a give and take, but if these developments are the manifestation of the dreaded “maturity,” Polvo has aged marvelously.